 I am a contracted provider with Premera Blue Cross, LifeWise, and Regence.
 My counseling fees are also covered by many of the Blue Cross/Blue Shield PPO plans.
 As exceptions do occasionally occur, typically due to third-party behavioral health benefit subcontracts, please make certain to contact your insurance company directly to verify coverage.
 A Pre-Visit Insurance Worksheet can be downloaded, if desired, to assist you in this process.

 My office will bill the above primary insurance companies as a courtesy to clients.
 Please note that only primary insurance plans can be billed.
 Secondary claim submittal is the responsibility of the client and should be handled per the instructions of their individual insurance company.
 Upon request, a superbill will be provided to the client for use in submitting secondary insurance claims.

 Other insurance companies will frequently reimburse clients for my services as an out-of-network provider.
 This typically ranges somewhere between 50-80% of their determined reimbursable rates for counseling services.
 If this is the option chosen, I will provide a receipt for the session, which may be submitted by the client to the insurance company for direct reimbursement.
 In these cases, it is the client's responsibility to pay for the session fees in full at the time of service.
 Clients will need to contact their insurance company to assess the level and conditions of coverage, if any, as individual plans vary.

 Regardless of the ultimate choice to pay privately or to use insurance benefits, the client's portion of payment is always due at the time of service.
-Cash or check is the preferred method of payment, with debit and credit (MasterCard and Visa) available upon request.
+Cash or check is the preferred method of payment.
+Debit and credit (MasterCard and Visa) can also be processed.

 Please note that sliding scale sessions are not available at this time.